Get A Big: Enroll Your Child In Our FREE program

 Young people need our support now more than ever.
 And it all starts with the right role models.
 A Big Brother or Big Sister is another caring adult in your child's life to provide friendship, support and encouragement.
 Since 1963, Big Brothers Big Sisters of Southern Arizona has been able to recruit, screen, match, and support mentoring relationships that have changed the lives of thousands of young people in Tucson and Southern Arizona.

 It's easy to become a Little - not to mention life-changing, fun and free!
-Children ages 6 to 13 who reside in Southern Arizona are eligible for our youth mentoring programs.
+Children ages 6 to 14 in Tucson and Southern Arizona are eligible for our youth mentoring programs.
 We ask for an initial 18-month commitment to our program from both the Bigs and Littles (and parents and guardians) but our goal is to create a relationship that is rewarding and long-lasting.
 Many of our matches spends many years together in a caring friendship, and our professional support team is there to help the match every step of the way.

 We take child safety seriously.
 We're moms and dads, too: that's why safety is our top priority.
 We have rigorous child protection systems in place.
 Our staff and volunteers undergo thorough screening and background and reference checks, including fingerprinting.
 We will do everything possible to protect your child.